pereiramemo/BiG-MEx/README.md

 The run_bgc_\*.bash scripts run docker images, which include all the code, dependencies and data used in the analysis.
 Given that we are using [docker](https://www.docker.com/), if your user is not in the [docker group](https://docs.docker.com/engine/installation/linux/linux-postinstall/#manage-docker-as-a-non-root-user) in Linux or Mac OS, the run_bgc_\*.bash scripts have to be executed with sudo.

 ### 1. bgc_dom_annot
 This first module runs [UProC](http://uproc.gobics.de/) using a BGC domain profile database.
-It takes as an input metagenomic unassembled data and outputs an abundance BGC domain profile table.
+It takes as an input metagenomic unassembled data and outputs a BGC domain abundance profile table.

 See help
 ```